canvas-medical/documentation/collections/_api/practitioner.md

           - name: _id
             type: string
             description: A Canvas-issued unique identifier
+          - name: include-non-scheduleable-practitioners
+            type: boolean
+            description: By default, only scheduleable practitioners are displayed.
+Passing this parameter as **true** will return all active practitioners.
+          - name: active
+            type: string
+            description: Search by active status ("true" or "false" - case insensitive).
+By default if this param is not present, it will return practitioners with active set to True ("true").
           - name: name
             type: string
             description: A search that may match any of the string fields in the name, including family, given, prefix, suffix, and/or text.
 Partial search is supported.
 If the practitioner you are looking for is inactive, you will still need to pass `include-non-scheduleable-practitioners=true`.
-          - name: include-non-scheduleable-practitioners
-            type: boolean
-            description: By default, only scheduleable staff are displayed.
-Passing this parameter as **true** will return all active staff.
           - name: email
             type: string
             description: Practitioner user email.